three11/react-template/README.md

 # React Template

-Opinionated React starter template using Redux, React Router, Redux Saga and more.
+Opinionated React starter template using Redux, React Router, Redux Saga, Styled Components, SCSS, PostCSS and more.

 ## Dependencies

 In order to use this setup you need to have installed the following dependencies:

-1. Node - min v8.9.4
+1. Node - min v8.15.0
 2. NPM - min v5.6.0
     or
 3. Yarn - min v1.3.2